Benson and Donovan finish one, two

-Jessica Braswell enters her fourth season with Auburn and her first as associate head coach overseeing the hunt seat discipline.
-In her first three seasons, Braswell has led the Tiger's hunt seat discipline to winning seasons and top-5 seedings at the NCEA National Championship, including the number one seed in 2012.
-In 2013, she helped lead the Tigers to the Overall National Title and the Hunt Seat National Title.
+Jessica Braswell is in her sixth season with Auburn and third as associate head coach overseeing the hunt seat discipline.
+Under her guidance, the Auburn hunt seat corps has been one of the top groups in the nation and has proven it time and time again.
+The Tigers captured the 2016 NCEA National title and the program’s first Southeastern Conference crown.
+In addition, she helped lead the Tigers to the overall national title and the Hunt Seat National title in 2013.

-During the 2014-15 season, Braswell helped lead Elizabeth Benson to two All-America honors, the SEC Fences Rider of the Year and two NCEA All-Championship Team honors.
-Benson also broke the school’s record for career wins in Fences and is currently tied for the most combined victories in program history.
-Braswell also led Ashley Foster to her first All-America honor in Fences.
+During the 2014-15 season, Braswell helped lead Benson to two All-America honors, the SEC Fences Rider of the Year and two NCEA All-Championship Team honors.
+Braswell also led Foster to her first All-America honor in Fences.

 Braswell graduated from Auburn in 2009 with a double major in Agricultural Business & Economics and Spanish International Trade.
 She decided to remain at Auburn and pursue a Master’s degree in which she graduated in December 2010 with a Master of Business Administration.

 While at Auburn, Braswell was a member of the equestrian team from 2005-2009.
 She helped lead the team to an overall national championship in 2006 and a hunt seat national championship in 2008.
 She was a four-time member of the SEC academic honor roll and the 2009 Auburn Female Scholar Athlete of the Year.
 She continued to be a part of the equestrian program during graduate school as the first Equestrian Director of Operations.